 Besides providing training the clubs are the ideal places to learn all about amateur radio.
 You can meet other hams, attend interesting lectures, and find out lots of information.
 If you decide to take up amateur radio as a hobby you will soon learn there are hundreds of different facets to the hobby.
 The standard time for training is around 50 to 100 hours.
 Some clubs will conduct training over several nights and some over a weekend.
 The 50 question multiple choice written assessment and the regulations assessment takes around 1.5 hours.

 The Radio and Electronics School has an advanced training course available including mentor support and assessment practice tutorials.
 Please visit res.net.au for more info on the services provided.

 You will also need to complete an assessment as soon as you feel you have completed the training.

 The price for the advanced assessment, regulations assessment and practical assessments may be obtained from the training officer, please contact firstname.lastname@example.org,au.

-A full list of assessors can be found on the WIA webpage.
+The SRESU may be ale to assist you with your assessment or a full list of assessors can be found on the WIA webpage.

 The new licence structure introduces a practical assessment that is common to the three grades of licence.
 The practical assessment is required not only for foundation but also for standard and advanced licence grades.
 However a practical assessment only needs to be completed once, so by successfully completing a practical assessment as part of your foundation licence you will not be required to repeat it should you decide to upgrade to the standard or advanced licence grades.
 Even if you are an existing licenced amateur who received your licence before the requirement for a practical assessment was introduced and you wish to upgrade your licence, then you too will need to complete a practical assessment if you have not already done so.